HL7/fhir-us-ndh/input/pagecontent/index.md

 ### Background

-The NDH Implementation Guide combines the three previous National Directory IGs and includes relevant ballot comment resolutions from these three IGs, as applicable.
+Initially, the National Directory Implementation Guide (IG) was comprised of three distinct IGs.
+However, feedback received from the community during the STU 1.0.0 ballot proposed the unification of these guides.
+This feedback resulted in the creation of the combined IG known as the NDH IG.
+This consolidated guide, the NDH IG, integrates relevant ballot comment resolutions from the original three IGs, where appropriate.

+**The Original National Directory Implementation Guides:**
 1. [National Healthcare Directory Exchange](http://hl7.org/fhir/us/directory-exchange/2022Sep/) 1.0.0 ballot
 2. [National Healthcare Directory Query](http://hl7.org/fhir/us/directory-query/2022Sep/) 1.0.0-ballot
 3. [National Healthcare Directory Attestation and Verification](http://hl7.org/fhir/us/directory-attestation/2022Sep/) 1.0.0-ballot